 “What can I do with an English degree?”
 Many students ask this question, as do parents and skeptics.
 In fact, English degrees lead to many different careers.

 McGill alumni who have studied English have gone on to careers as casting agents, novelists, advertising executives, government policy advisers, teachers, pension fund managers, psychiatrists, documentary film-makers, playwrights and directors, management consultants, communications officers, and many other jobs.

-Some profiles of alumni appear on this page.
-If you are a McGill English alum and would like to contribute a profile of 150-200 words and a high-resolution picture, please send these to Prof. Trevor Ponech at trevor.ponech [at] mcgill.ca.
+If you are a McGill English alum and would like to contribute a profile of 150-200 words and a high-resolution picture, please send these to Prof. Erin Hurley at erin.hurley [at] mcgill.ca.
 Profiles may be edited for content and length.

 Anca L. Szilágyi (BA English and Archeology)

 I wanted to major in English literature because I love stories.
 The degree allowed me to pursue more practical things, I suppose, like an MA in TESOL at Teachers College, Columbia University and a brief stint as a legal assistant, but in each of these pursuits I found myself enraptured with language, culture—and stories.
 And I kept thinking back to the courses in literature I took at McGill....more on Anca L. Szilágyi's path